Adjusted Gross Income (AGI) Vs. Modified Adjusted Gross Income (MAGI)

-Once a year, when tax time comes around, you get the terms gross income, adjusted gross income (AGI), and modified adjusted gross income (MAGI) shoved in your face… a lot.
+This adjusted gross income (AGI) and modified adjusted gross income (MAGI) overview comparison has been updated with information for the 2023 & 2024 tax years.
+Once a year, when tax time comes around, you get the terms “gross income”, “adjusted gross income (AGI)”, “taxable income”, and “modified adjusted gross income (MAGI)” shoved in your face… a lot.
 And since you’re only faced with having to know what these somewhat ambiguous tax terms mean once a year, they are very easy to forget.
 Heck, I already did.

 So, what I’m going to do in this post is highlight what each of these terms mean, where you will encounter them, and why they are important to know so that you can refer back to this post in the future when the ambiguity returns.

 We’ll start with the easy one.
 Gross income is simply the total money, or income, that you receive per year before any deductions and taxes are taken out.
 Gross income is also referred to as ‘gross earnings’, ‘total income’, or simply ‘gross’.
 At first, you might just think, OK, it’s my salary, simple enough.
 Not quite.
-The IRS factors all of the following income sources into your gross income, and it runs from line 7 to line 21 of your 1040.
-Gross income is the net sum of the following:
+The IRS defines gross income as the net sum of all of the following income sources on your 1040:

 - wages